 Okay, duh.
 Everybody knows that vitamin C is an immune booster.
 That’s why orange juice suddenly vanishes from store shelves during flu season.
 (That, and we need a mixer for our mimosas!)

-But what is vitamin C really doing for your body?
+But what is vitamin C doing for your body?

 Vitamin C is a powerful antioxidant that supports cell function and protects our internal molecules, strengthening immune defenses.
 It helps prevent and treat infections and spur your immune cells to the site of an illness more quickly.